tapankarnik/Parallel-KMP/README.md

 # Parallel-KMP
-A Parallel Implementation of the KMP String Matching Algorithm
+A Parallel Implementation of the KMP String Matching Algorithm in Python using multiprocessing.